Can a Believer loose their Salvation once saved

 There are those in both camps that will claim verses of scripture to support both sides of the debate, but both can be true.
 There are verses that by themselves may seem very convincing to support either view, but it is important to look at the whole word of God together for unity and also to consider the context of any particular portion of scripture that we are considering.

 For one to accept that you can lose salvation then brings the question as to how much sin do you commit and don't repent of to lose salvation.
 How many good works are required to keep your salvation.
-There is no guideline for this in the Bible so you would alsways wonder where you stood with God.
+There is no guideline for this in the Bible so you would always wonder where you stood with God.
 You could have no peace or assurance.

 To consider the idea of losing our salvation, is unscriptural.
 There are a few passages that 'seem' to support that belief; but it creates problems because it offers contraditions with other doctrines and passages throughout God's word; including salvation by faith, the sin nature of man, and why Christ went to the cross to die for our sin in the first place.
 According to the Scriptures true children of God are forever saved and forever eternally secure.